Resummation of non-global logarithms and the BFKL equation: Introduction

-A time-tested strategy to resum large logarithms is to introduce intermediate, divergent, matrix elements, which are to be renormalized at a suitable factorization scale.
-The template is Wilson's operator product expansion, which expresses the short-distance limit of a correlator in terms of short-distance OPE coefficients, anomalous dimensions, and long-distance matrix elements.
-The factorization scale $\mu$, whose dependence is controlled by anomalous dimensions, cancels between the OPE coefficients and matrix elements and provides a handle on large logarithms.
-Our main proposal is that the pertinent operator for resumming non-global logarithms is the \emph{color density matrix}: \be \sigma[U] \equiv \sum_n \int d\Pi_n \Big[A_{n}^{a_1\cdots a_n}(\{p_i\})\Big]^* U^{a_1b_1}(\theta_1)\cdots U^{a_nb_n}(\theta_n) \Big[A_{n}^{b_1\cdots b_n}(\{p_i\})\Big] u(\{p_i\})\,. \ee We call it a density matrix because it is linear in both the amplitude and its complex conjugate.
-It is a functional of a continuous field of unitary matrices $U^{ab}(\theta)$, which depend on a two-dimensional angle and live in the adjoint representation of the gauge group.
+A time-tested strategy to resum large logarithms is to introduce intermediate matrix elements which depend on a factorization scale and use the renormalization group to control the dependence on that scale.
+The template is Wilson's operator product expansion, which expresses correlators at short distances in terms of short-distance OPE coefficients, anomalous dimensions, and long-distance matrix elements.
+The factorization scale $\mu$, whose dependence is controlled by the renormalization group, cancels between the OPE coefficients and matrix elements, thus providing a handle on large logarithms.
+Our main proposal is that the pertinent operator for resumming non-global logarithms is the \emph{color density matrix}: \be \sigma[U] \equiv \sum_n \int d\Pi_n \Big[A_{Q\to n}^{a_1\cdots a_n}(\{p_i\})\Big]^* U^{a_1b_1}(\theta_1)\cdots U^{a_nb_n}(\theta_n) \Big[A_{Q\to n}^{b_1\cdots b_n}(\{p_i\})\Big] u(\{p_i\})\,. \ee We call it a density matrix because it is linear in both the amplitude and its complex conjugate.
+Note that a full density matrix would allow different momenta in each factor, but here only the color indices are different.
+This defines a functional of a continuous field of unitary matrices $U^{ab}(\theta)$, which depend on a two-dimensional angle and live in the adjoint representation of the gauge group.
 Pictorially, $U$, shown in fig.~\ref{fig:densitymatrix}, is a (local) color rotation between the matrix element and its conjugate.
 A closely related construction has been used to describe parton showers at finite $N_c$ \cite{Nagy:2012bt}.

-The physical motivation for eq.~(\ref{density_matrix}) is that the information carried by $\sigma[U]$ is clearly \emph{necessary} to fully characterize the distribution soft gluons.
-Since soft radiation can be triggered by any other colored parton with a higher energy, keeping track of color charges in every direction, as $\sigma[U]$ does, indeed seems unavoidable.
-The information in $\sigma[U]$ is also intuitively \emph{sufficient}: due to coherence effects, soft gluons are affected by the color charge carried by harder partons but generally not by other details.
+The physical motivation for eq.~(\ref{density_matrix}) is that the information carried by $\sigma[U]$ should be necessary and sufficient to fully characterize the distribution soft wide-angle gluons.
+Since soft emissions can be triggered by any other colored parton with a higher energy, keeping track of the color flow in every direction, like $\sigma[U]$ does, seems clearly \emph{necessary}.
+The information in $\sigma[U]$ is also intuitively \emph{sufficient}: due to coherence effects, soft gluons are affected by the color charge carried by harder partons but not by other details.